-Compliance Standard Description Evidence Tools and resources Requirement for resident- facing areas Commitment to cleanliness charter posters It is mandatory in public areas to display information that details cleaning frequencies and processes.
+Compliance Standard Description Evidence Tools and resources Requirement for resident areas, optional for non-resident areas Audit - display of star ratings First 6 months continue to display cleaning only percentage scores.
+Next 6 months display cleaning only star rating.
+Next 6 months display whole organisation cleaning star rating.
+(Implementation period 18 months.)
+Please note: This timescale is not applicable to care home settings.
+Organisations should identify an area where the cleaning only percentage score/star rating can be displayed where it is immediately visible to the public.
+Organisations will need to develop tools to display the star ratings and update as necessary to ensure they are the most up-to-date document on display.
+Requirement for resident areas, optional for non-resident areas Efficacy checks Efficacy checks should be undertaken for functional risk categories 1, 2, 3 and 4 at least annually; efficacy checks for FR5 and 6 are optional.
+Efficacy checks should be available for audit on request and should have a minimum compliance level of 80% in all functional risk areas.
+Template efficacy check document.
+Requirement for resident- facing areas Commitment to cleanliness charter posters It is mandatory in public areas to display information that details cleaning frequencies and processes.
 Commitment to cleanliness displays to be visible in all resident-facing areas.
 Requirement Elements, frequencies and performance parameter Organisations must produce a specification detailing cleaning elements, frequencies and performance parameter based on functional risk categories.
 The specification must at least meet the safe standards as outlined in the document.
 Cleaning specification available on request by CQC and NHS Improvement.
 Evidence of annual review process.
 Example of elements within document which can be applied locally.
 Requirement Functional risk categories Organisations must assign all functional areas to one of the six functional risk categories.
-Cleaning specification available on request by CQC and NHS Improvement.
+Cleaning specification available on request.
 Evidence of annual review process.
 Example of risk categories within document which can be applied locally.